Chemistry-Mike/NMR-Clustering-IDP/README.md

 ## (1) Generating Trajectory Information

-Before running the scripts, make sure that the following files are contained in subdirectory, _INPUT_, below where you are running the python scripts in.
-Here is the formats that are required for the **generate_traj_info.py** script:
+Before running the scripts, ensure the following files are contained in the subdirectory, _Trajectories_, below where you run the Python scripts.
+Here are the formats that are required for the **generate_traj_info.py** script:

 - Compressed trajectory file **($NAME.xtc)**
 - Topology file **($NAME.TPR / $NAME.GRO / $NAME.PDB)**

-Once the script is executed, it should generate a pickle file (**$NAME**-INFO.pkl) in the _OUTPUT_ folder containing a DICT with each of the following obtained from the trajectory:
+Once the script is executed, it should generate a pickle file (**$NAME**-INFO.pkl) in the _Pickles_ folder containing a DICT with each of the following obtained from the trajectory:

 - RMSD (key = "rmsd")
 - Radius of Gyration (key = "rg")